AeroTraj: Trajectory Planning for Fast, and Accurate 3D Reconstruction Using a Drone-based LiDAR: Related Work

-\parab{Offline reconstruction using LiDAR.} 3D model reconstruction using LiDAR~\cite{uav_lidar_1,uav_lidar_2} relies on additional positioning infrastructure such as base stations for real-time kinematic (RTK) positioning, and long-range specialized LiDAR to achieve tens of centimeters model accuracy. \sysname explores a different part of the design space: online reconstruction with sub-meter accuracy using commodity drones, GPS and LiDAR.
-More recent work has explored drone-mounted LiDAR based offline reconstruction of tunnels and mines, but require specialized LiDARs and a human-in-the-loop~\cite{Prometheus, hovermap} for drone guidance (either manually or by defining a set of waypoints).
+3D model reconstruction using LiDAR~\cite{uav_lidar_1,uav_lidar_2} relies on additional positioning infrastructure such as base stations for real-time kinematic (RTK) positioning, and long-range specialized LiDAR to achieve tens of centimeters model accuracy. \sysname explores a different part of the design space: online reconstruction with sub-meter accuracy using commodity drones, GPS and LiDAR.
+Recent work has explored drone-mounted LiDAR based offline reconstruction of tunnels and mines, but require specialized LiDARs and a human-in-the-loop~\cite{Prometheus, hovermap} for drone guidance (either manually or by defining a set of waypoints).
+Finally, mmMesh~\cite{xue2021mmmesh} explores cloud-offload for human mesh reconstructions using millimeter-wave radar.

-\parab{Rooftop boundary detection.} Prior work has used infrared sensors, RGB-D cameras~\cite{rgbfasterboundarydetection} and a fusion of LiDAR~\cite{lidarbuildingdetection} with monocular cameras~\cite{lidarimagebuildingdetection, lidarorthophotoboundarydetection}.
-These assume a pre-existing stitched 3D point cloud~\cite{lidarbuildingdetection} or orthophoto~\cite{lidarorthophotoboundarydetection} and are not designed to operate in real-time. \sysname's boundary detection accuracy is comparable to these pieces of work, even though it does not rely on these assumptions.